bgriffen/oldwebsite/globular/index.md

 Possible sources of high redshift reionization include Population III stars, Population II stars, quasars and more recently, particle decay/annihilation.
 Recent work suggests that initial stellar masses of today's ancient globular clusters (GCs) could have been as much as 8-25 times higher when they first formed, reinforcing earlier conclusions that metal-poor GCs could have significantly contributed to the reionization of the IGM at high redshift.

-<center>![Timeline of the Universe][universetimeline]
+![Timeline of the Universe][universetimeline]
 <sup>History of the Universe from the Big Bang to the present day.
 The universe emerged from the so-called *dark ages* when light from the first stars and quasars ignited and radiated large quantities of ionizing photons into the inter-galactic medium.
-Source: NASA/WMAP Science Team</sup></center>
+Source: NASA/WMAP Science Team</sup>

 Ricotti et al. (2000) were among the first to formally suggest that GCs could have supplied a large quantity of the ionizing radiation.
 Several simulation studies have estimated the GC contribution.
 These studies were limited by uncertain parameters (e.g. star formation efficiencies, escape fractions, photo-ionization rates) and lacked the resolution to resolve globular cluster formation sites, but they all concluded the flux from the first generation of globular clusters could have significantly contributed to the reionization of the Milky Way.